| HISTORY

 one axis.
 Despite the fact that the main weight was carried

+by the turning-pins which did not provide pure rolling.
 Nevertheless, this is the first noted Assembly which contained ball

 shaped rolling elements; for

+the purpose of transferring weight.
 The Assembly of the turning Discs discovered can be considered

 to be one of the earliest examples of ball bearings, roller